sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

 ### Configure the List View Page

-In this section, you'll modify the List View Page of the UI with the SAP Fiori page editor.
+In this section, you modify the List View Page of the UI with the SAP Fiori page editor.

 #### Add filter fields